bjankord/viewportwidth.js/README.md

 * Android - Firefox

 ### Need to test
-* IE8 and lower
+* iOS pre 5.0
 * Windows Phones
 * Opera Mobile
 * Blackberry Mobiles

 ## Notes
-Based on a [gist](https://gist.github.com/2399828) I wrote back in April 2012 which was inspired by the Scott Jehl's [expriemnt](https://gist.github.com/2051999) with getting the visible viewport dimensions
+This project is based on a [gist](https://gist.github.com/2399828) I wrote back in April 2012 which was inspired by the Scott Jehl's [expriemnt](https://gist.github.com/2051999) with getting the visible viewport dimensions
 Finally decided to move this to an actual repo.

-If you just want to check viewport width, getViewport.js is fast, compared to other ways I've tested to check the viewport width.
+Viewportwidth.js is fast, compared to other ways I've tested to check the viewport width.

 [jsperf test 1](http://jsperf.com/viewport-width-check)

 [jsperf test 2](http://jsperf.com/viewport-dimensions)

+If you have any suggestions to improve this project are come across any bugs, please open up an issue ticket.
+Thanks!